Warm & Cozy Chocolate Gift Basket

 Add the rest of your gift items: hot chocolate mix, filler candies, basket filler, etc. If you have a paper shredder or pasta maker you can shred your own paper.
 Brown paper bags look like nest material when shredded.

-Write on an ornament or tag using permanent marker or ink pen to create a unique gift tag.
+Write on an ornament or tag using a permanent marker or ink pen to create a unique gift tag.

 Prop up any items that sank and fill in any holes with more candy!